Ross-H-Projects/SENG4430-SOFTWARE-QUALITY-RH/README.md

 `<input-file> [-m "<metric> [<metric-flag> ...] ...]`

-A `-o` flag has also been created for output but there is currently only cmd available so that is default
+An `-o` flag has also been created for output but there is currently only cmd available so that is default

-The main entry point is ./src/main/java/group3/App.java
+The main entry point is `./src/main/java/group3/App.java`

 ## Test Usage